httptoolkit/httptoolkit-desktop/CONTRIBUTING.md

 A few tips

 - Electron dev behaviour isn't identical to production build behaviour — verify changes in a real built version too.
-- Most distributable build configuration lives in the `build` field of `package.json`.- CI pull requests do not receive secret environment variables, so packaging-related builds may fail in CI for PRs.
-This is expected — maintainers will manually build and evaluate such PR changes when necessary.
+- Most distributable build configuration lives in the `build` field of `package.json`.

 Reporting issues